 | Scientific | c (light speed) | Relativistic physics |

-All velocity measurements require a reference frame—there is no absolute velocity in Newtonian mechanics.
-The relative velocity between objects (vᵃᵇ = vᵃ - vᵇ) leads to fascinating effects like the Doppler shift and requires special handling in Einstein's relativity.
+All velocity measurements require a reference frame - there is no absolute velocity in Newtonian mechanics.
+The relative velocity between objects (vᵃᵇ = vᵃ - vᵇ) leads to interesting effects like the Doppler shift and requires special handling in Einstein's relativity.

 Wave phenomena introduce distinct concepts of phase velocity (vₚ) describing individual wave propagation and group velocity (vg) representing energy transport.
-These become crucial in quantum mechanics and optical engineering.
+These become important in quantum mechanics and optical engineering.

 When drag force equals driving force, objects reach terminal velocity.
 Examples include raindrops (~9 m/s), skydivers in spread position (~53 m/s), and the critical role of mass-to-cross-sectional-area ratio.